General concepts » Finite element spaces

 H1 Uh(std::integral_constant<size_t, 2>{}, mesh, mesh.getSpaceDimension());

-A common application is the Taylor-Hood pair for incompressible flow:
+A common application is the Taylor-Hood pair for incompressible flow, which uses different polynomial orders for velocity and pressure to satisfy the inf-sup stability condition:

 • P2 velocity (order 2): H1 uh(std::integral_constant<size_t, 2>{}, mesh, d)